Career Advice

 You are replaying it.
 The question where your mind went blank.
 The answer that came out wrong.
 The silence that lasted too long.
 You are lying awake running the conversation on a loop, and every version gets worse.

-Here is what the research says: self-assessment of interview performance has almost no correlation with actual results.
+Self-assessment of interview performance has almost no correlation with actual results.
 Strong candidates systematically underestimate how they did.
-And interviewers notice about half as much as you think they do.
+Interviewers notice about half as much as you think they do.

 The interview might have been bad.
 Or you might just feel bad about an interview that went fine.
 Those are different problems with different solutions.